TheJessieKirk/jam_fallout_3/JXPEssentialPride/JXPEssentialPride Readme.txt

                                 3. GAME CHANGES

-    This mod makes all the members of Lyon's Pride essential (unkillable).
+    This mod makes all the members of Lyon's Pride essential (unkillable), except the late Jennings and DOA Reddin.

                                  4. RATIONALE